freenas/freenas-docs/userguide/plugins.rst

-The installation will take a few minutes as the system will first download and configure a jail to contain the installed software.
+The installation will take a few minutes as the system will first download and configure a jail to store the plugin application.
 It will then install the plugin and add it to the :guilabel:`Installed` tab as shown in
 :numref:`Figure %s <view_installed_plugins_fig>`.